Bernard Rose (musician): Education

 Bernard Rose was at Salisbury Cathedral School and sang as a chorister at Salisbury Cathedral from 1925 to 1931.
 There, he also studied the organ under Walter Galpin Alcock and was appointed as an assistant organist at the cathedral aged just 15.
 From 1933 to 1935, Rose studied at the Royal College of Music where he continued his organ studies under Alcock.
 In 1935, he won the organ scholarship to St Catharine's College, Cambridge, beating Edward Heath to the position.
 At Cambridge, Rose studied under Hubert Middleton and Edward Joseph Dent from 1935 to 1939.

 Career

 Rose started his academic career at The Queen's College, Oxford.
 As Rose began his position as a tutor in music, organist of The Queen's College, Oxford, and conductor of the Eglesfield Music Society, the Second World War was declared.
-With the war having just begun, Rose married his financée, Molly Marshall, at Christmas 1939.
+With the war having just begun, Rose married his fiancée, Molly Marshall, at Christmas 1939.